kfurness-tiy/wk-05-react-notes/questions.md

         </h1>
         );
       ```
-  * Can use inside of if statements and for loops
+  * Can use INSIDE OF if statements and for loops
+    * BUT cannot use if statement in JSX expression
   * if an element does not nest any other elements, you can close it immediately with a "/>", just like image tags
   * Why use it?
     * JSX is faster because it compiles the source code into Javascript